 - Free, no paid tier.
 Every lab and every Gauntlet level, at no cost.

 To be clear about what PromptTrace is not: it is not the "real LLM" differentiator — the serious tools above all use real models too.
-It is the transparency, breadth, and defense coverage that set it apart.
+It is the transparency, breadth, and mitigation analysis that set it apart.
 The honest recommendation: play Gandalf for the thrill, then come to the labs and the Gauntlet when you want to understand the machinery underneath.

 Frequently asked questions